annhuangresearch/annhuangresearch.github.io/_posts/2022-12-13-GLM-simulation.md

 ## Generalized linear models

 In this case, typically we would want to fit a statistical model to the data to infer the relationship between what people chose and the variables that are believed to have influenced what people chose. **A statistical model is simply using math to represent the relationship between two variables.** Because people only made binary choices (left or right) in the experiment, this simplifies the solution to the problem a bit.
-Specifically, we can use the **generalized linear model (GLM)**([See tutorial](https://library.virginia.edu/data/articles/simulating-a-logistic-regression-model)) with a logit link function to explain the likelihood that people choose left or right based on specific sets of predictors, such as the stimulus direction, what the previous choice was or what the previous stimulus direction was.
+Specifically, we can use the [**generalized linear model (GLM)**](https://library.virginia.edu/data/articles/simulating-a-logistic-regression-model) with a logit link function to explain the likelihood that people choose left or right based on specific sets of predictors, such as the stimulus direction, what the previous choice was or what the previous stimulus direction was.

-To fit the statistical model to the observed data, we can use the R programming language since it provides an extensive library for a wide-ranging statistical analyses.
-Fitting a statistical model is easy and straightforward because it only requires typing one or maximum two lines of code.
+To fit the statistical model to the observed data, we can use the R programming language since it provides an extensive library for a wide-ranging statistical analyses. **Fitting a statistical model is straightforward because it only requires typing one or maximum two lines of code.
+However, interpreting the statistical output is not always easy.** In the current day and age of fast computing and internet information onverload, learning and applying knowledge can be very overwhelming.

 ## Why simulate?

-However, as a student starting out to learn how these statistical models work, sometimes we do not always understand exactly what the model is doing or how to really interpret the results.
+As a student starting out to learn how these statistical models work, sometimes we do not always understand exactly what the model is doing or how to really interpret the results.
 For example, what does a regression coefficient of 1.2 actually mean?
 How does effect coding versus dummy coding for the variables (−1 vs. +1 instead of 0 vs. 1) change the interpretation?

 The analogy is like lego building.
-Imagine you’re given Lego car model.
-However, when you push it, it doesn’t roll or move.
+Imagine you’re given lego car model.
+But when you attempt push it, it doesn’t roll or move.
 You suspect that it could be the pieces that are too tight or the axles misaligned.
-Instead of guessing, you can build a tiny test prototype, perhaps just one wheel and axle at a time.
-This way you see exactly how the pieces fit together that make the wheel roll smoothly.
-Data simulation works the similar way.
-By replicating a small version of the actual dataset and fitting the statistical model to it, you can better understand how the model works e.g., how each piece (variable) affects the outcome, and troubleshoot before fitting the model to your real dataset.
+Instead of guessing, you can build a small prototype, perhaps just one wheel and axle at a time.
+Through this way, in the spirit of DIY, you see exactly how the pieces fit together that make the wheel roll smoothly.

-**Specifically, by generating synthetic datasets where we set the "true" parameters, we can see how GLM estimation works in practice, check whether we can recover the parameters, and build intuition about model behavior.**
+Data simulation works in similar way.
+By replicating a small version of the actual dataset and fitting the statistical model to it, you can better understand how the model works e.g., how each piece (variable) affects the outcome, and troubleshoot before fitting the model to your real dataset. **Specifically, by generating synthetic datasets where we set the "true" parameters, we can see how GLM estimation works in practice, check whether we can recover the parameters, and build understanding about model performance instead of relying on intuition.**

-In this post, I will walk through an R script that simulates a perceptual task.
+In this post, I will walk through an R script that simulates a dyadic perceptual task.
 We will first generate some synthetic data, then fit a GLM, and assess the output of the model.
 Specifically, we will compare the model's estimation to the values we set at the start.

 # R script